Join us in the fight to protect Africa’s oldest park.

-Virunga National Park needs your help.
-Take action now.
+Virunga needs your financial support now.

 This 14-minute production by Tanguy Dumortier and Philippe Lamair provides a spectacular tour across Virunga, highlighting the park’s array of wildlife and varied landscapes.

 In the last 6 months, a baby mountain gorilla and 4 buffalo have been killed as a result of conflicts with local population.
 One villager has also been killed and 16 people seriously injured during confrontations with buffalo.
 To protect both wildlife and people, Virunga National Park is embarking on an ambitious effort to construct a 54km electric fence around the Mikeno gorilla sector.

 Click below to donate to this critical campaign.

 Whether it’s installing electric fences to reduce human/wildlife conflict, raising funds to assist the families of fallen rangers, or training bloodhound teams to track poachers, Virunga’s special projects deliver benefits to wildlife and humans alike.

 Click below to learn about Virunga’s current initiatives and find out how you can make a difference.

 See what it has been like on the frontlines of conservation in Virunga during periods of conflict, the sacrifices rangers have made, and why the world must help secure the park for future generations.